regix1/lancache-manager/README.md

 - **Custom CSS**: Additional styling (optional)

 For detailed theming documentation, see the included Theming Guide in the `wiki/Theming.md` file.

+### Community Themes
+Browse pre-made themes in the `community-themes/` folder, including:
+- **Sage & Wood**: Earthy sage green with warm wood browns
+- More themes coming soon!

+To use a community theme, import any `.toml` file from the folder via the Theme Manager.

 ## System Requirements